YuanmingZhang65/Fast3VmrMLM/README.md

 Within the Linux system, the Fast3VmrMLM software can be installed by the following four steps:

-1) To download and install Anaconda.
+1) To download and install Anaconda at https://repo.anaconda.com/archive/, in which the recommended installer file is Anaconda3-2021.05-Linux-x86_64.sh.

 2) To create a new conda environment named Fast3VmrMLM by the following code: